browserengineering/book/book/scheduling.md

 get the name of the Python function run by the task.

-*Clock-based frame timing*: Right now our browser schedules each animation frame exactly 16ms after the previous one completes.
-This actually leads to a slower animation frame rate cadence than 16ms.
+*Clock-based frame timing*: Right now our browser schedules each animation frame exactly 33ms after the previous one completes.
+This actually leads to a slower animation frame rate cadence than 33ms.
 Fix this in our browser by using the absolute time to schedule animation frames, instead of a fixed delay between frames.
-You will likely need to choose a slower cadence than 16ms so that the frames don't overlap.
+Also implement main-thread animation frame scheduling that happens *before* raster and draw, not after, allowing both threads to do animation work simultaneously.

-*Scheduling*: As more types of complex tasks end up on the event queue, there comes a greater need to carefully schedule them to ensure the rendering cadence is as close to 16ms as possible, and also to avoid task starvation.
+*Scheduling*: As more types of complex tasks end up on the event queue, there comes a greater need to carefully schedule them to ensure the rendering cadence is as close to 33ms as possible, and also to avoid task starvation.
 Implement a task scheduler with a priority system that balances these two needs: prioritize rendering tasks and input handling, and deprioritize (but don't completely starve) tasks that ultimately come from JavaScript APIs like `setTimeout`.
 Test it out on a web page that taxes the system with a lot of `setTimeout`-based tasks.

 *Threaded loading*: When loading a page, our browser currently waits for each style sheet or script resource to load in turn.
 This is